 Planning a trip to Iceland and wondering what to expect?
-We were lucky enough to get to spend 2 weeks driving the ring road in a motorhome and exploring all of the amazing sights of Iceland.
+We got you covered on the things to know before visiting Iceland as we were lucky enough to get to spend 2 weeks driving the ring road in a motorhome exploring all of the amazing sights of Iceland.
 But there were a lot of things that we encountered that we wish we would have known about before our visit.

-We’ve compiled all of the things that we think you should know before you go to help you prepare for your upcoming Iceland adventure!
+We’ve compiled all of the things to know before visiting Iceland to help you prepare for your upcoming Iceland adventure!

 1. It’s Expensive, But Not as Bad as You Might Think